-World Digital Preservation Day (formerly known as International Digital Preservation Day) is an annual event hosted by the Digital Preservation Coalition and occurs on the last Thursday of November.
+World Digital Preservation Day (formerly known as International Digital Preservation Day) is an annual event hosted by the Digital Preservation Coalition and occurs on the first Thursday of November.
 It is a chance to highlight the activities and practices that occur in digital preservation and share them as a community.

 Virginia Tech University Libraries will host a virtual event to celebrate WDPD 2020!

 A series of pre-recorded lightning talks on digital preservation-related topics and project highlights from University Libraries personnel (these will be streamed during the event and uploaded to VTechWorks)

 An overview of preservation services at Virginia Tech University Libraries

 Themed, punny signature drinks (see below!)